ibnlanre/portal/README.md

 - **Action management**: Define and use actions (functions) directly within your stores to co-locate state logic.
 - **Utility functions**: Use helpers like `combine` to simplify merging state and actions.
 - **Asynchronous initialization**: Initialize stores with data fetched from APIs or other asynchronous sources.
+- **Context Store creation**: Use `createContextStore` to create React Context-based stores that can be initialized with props or external data, solving the problem of prop-to-store synchronization.

 ## Get started